Summer Classical Tibetan Language Study

-The level of intensity of the summer Intermediate Tibetan course is high and the courses require considerable time and effort in order to meet class requirements and academic expectations.
-However, students who successfully complete the summer courses will be well on their way towards a high degree of proficiency in classical Tibetan.
+The classical Tibetan summer program is offered on three levels: beginning, intermediate, and advanced.
+The level of intensity of the summer Tibetan programs is high and the courses require considerable time and effort in order to meet requirements and academic expectations.
+However, students who successfully complete the summer program will be well on their way towards a high degree of proficiency in classical Tibetan.

 Intermediate Classical Tibetan Online Summer Program